CHSS Advice Line

 Work With Us

 This section provides information about what coronavirus (COVID-19) is and how it affects your body.
-You will also find information about restrictions and staying safe, as well as COVID-19 testing and vaccinations.
+You will also find information about staying safe, as well as COVID-19 testing and vaccinations.

 Need further help?
 We’re here to support you:

 Call: 0808 8010 899 (FREE from landlines and mobiles)